waltergcc/waltergcc/README.md

 # Hi, I'm Walter 👋
 🧩 I'm passionate about problem solving<br>
+🪛 My background is in IT Technical Support<br>
+🙋‍♂️ I was a full-time volunteer for 7 years<br>
 📚 I'm currently a student at 42 Porto

 ## These are the languages and tools I've studied so far